max0x7ba/atomic_queue/README.md

 ## Benchmarks
 [View throughput and latency benchmarks charts][1].

+### Latency benchmark
+Two threads ping-pong one 4-byte integer counter via two queue objects.
+The counter is decremented and sent as a reply, until reaching 0.
+There are 2 queues and 2 threads, the counter is initialized with 1,000,000 (each of the two threads pushes/pops 500,000 messages).

+Contention is minimal here: each queue has 1 producer 1 consumer, up to 1 element in the queue -- the best case ideal scenario for a queue to demonstrate its lowest possible latency.
+The dependency chains on popped counter exist to prevent CPUs from pipe-lining out-of-order execution in order to measure the true round-trip latency.

+This benchmark measures the total time taken for the 2 threads to exchange the 1,000,000 messages.
+A benchmark run reports the best sec/round-trip latency (time taken to `push` a message and `pop` its reply) out of 3 tries for each queue.
+The charts report mean, stdev, min and max of sec/round-trip latency across 33 benchmark runs.

 ### Throughput and scalability benchmark
 N producer threads push a 4-byte integer into one same queue, N consumer threads pop the integers from the queue.
-Time taken to send and receive a total of 1,000,000 messages through one queue is measured.

 With SMT threads, the benchmark is run for from 1 producer and 1 consumer up to `(total-number-of-cpus / 2)` producers/consumers to measure the scalability of different queues.
 Without using SMT threads (cross-core communication only) -- up to `(total-number-of-cpus / 4)` producers/consumers.

+There are no dependency chains on messages in producer and consumer threads in this benchmark in order to let the queues demonstrate their highest possible throughputs.
+The reported throughputs are higher than the inverse of latencies because of no dependency chains stalling CPU pipe-lining and out-of-order execution (as intended).

+This benchmark measures the total time taken to send and receive a total of 1,000,000 messages through one queue.
 A benchmark run reports the best msg/sec throughput out of 3 tries for each queue.
 The charts report mean, stdev, min and max of msg/sec throughput across 33 benchmark runs.

-### Ping-pong benchmark
+### Results Notes
-One thread posts an integer to another thread through one queue and waits for a reply from another queue and repeats.
-There are 2 queues and 2 threads, and only one message exist at any given time.
-In total, each thread `push`es 500,000 messages into its egress queue, and `pop`s 500,000 from its ingress queue.

-Contention is minimal here (1-producer-1-consumer, 1 element in the queue) in order to be able to achieve the lowest possible latency a queue could possibly deliver.

-This benchmark measures the total time taken to post 500,000 messages and receive 500,000 replies.

-A benchmark run reports the best sec/round-trip latency (time taken to `push` a message and `pop` its reply) out of 3 tries for each queue.

-The charts report mean, stdev, min and max of sec/round-trip latency across 33 benchmark runs.
+- The lowest latency for cross-thread communication is achieved when both threads run on the **same CPU core** (2 SMT threads).
+Moving communication to a different core adds noticeable latency, and crossing CCX boundaries or CPU sockets increases it further.
+- In the round-trip latency benchmark, **every tested queue** achieves its best latency only when the producer and consumer threads share the same CPU core.
+When the threads run on **different cores**, latency increases by **3× or more**.
+- When producer and consumer threads run on different cores, **all queues** show **at least 1.5× lower** throughput.
+- The numbers shown for each queue reflect the **best-case** result across within-core, cross-core, and cross-CCX/socket scenarios.
+- **Important**: These scenarios behave very differently in practice.
+Excellent performance with two SMT threads on a single core is often irrelevant for real-world use cases where threads must run on different cores.
+- **Recommendation**: Always benchmark your specific thread placement (same core vs. different cores vs. different CCX) for latency-critical or throughput-critical applications.

+#### Notable exceptions
+`moodycamel::ConcurrentQueue` is the notable exception here, with its 1-producer-1-consumer throughput being the worst, yet scaling up in almost perfect linear fashion when the benchmark adds another pair of producer-consumer threads.
+It tries to emulate a MPMC queue with a bunch of SPSC queues under the hood. `moodycamel::ConcurrentQueue` is not a drop-in replacement for the other true MPMC queues benchmarked here.
+Whereas all the other MPMC queues are drop-in replacements for another (interface adaptors may be required), including `moodycamel::ConcurrentQueue` too.

 ### Methodology
 There are a few OS behaviours that complicate benchmarking, make benchmark runs irreproducible, and introduce otherwise unnecessary timing noise into benchmark timings: